 Biologics and Immunomodulators work in similar ways to suppress the immune response in the gut.
 Suppressing the immune response helps to prevent inflammation buildup and, therefore, decrease your UC symptoms.
 However, these medications typically work best in conjunction with diet therapy for UC.
 Now that the connection between UC and the immune system is clear, you may be wondering how this affects your long-term health.

 Although Ulcerative Colitis is an auto-immune condition, research shows that having UC does not make you immunocompromised.
-However, some UC medications may influence your immune system since they work to alter the way your immune system responds to perceived “enemies”.
-Each medication affects your immune system differently, so be sure to check with your doctor to know your risk.
+However, if UC is not managed properly, it may lower the immune system’s overall function.
+Additionally, some UC medications may influence your immune system since they work to alter the way your immune system responds to perceived “enemies”.

 The bottom line